ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**2.1.3**

+- Fixed items dropping while disabled when R2API.ItemDropAPI was loaded by another mod.

 **2.1.2**

 - Fixed inability of FakeInventory to prevent item steal.